May0110/healthcare-orgs-dev/README.md

 ## Intro

 This is a command line interface (CLI), implemented in Golang, enabling the import and processing of public data of Estonian Health Board.
-The data is available on their [web page](https://medre.tehik.ee/open-data) and includes the registries of healthcare institutions, general practitioners, healthcare professions and healthcare services.
+The data is available on their [web page](https://medre.tehik.ee/open-data) and includes the registries of healthcare organisations (HCO-s), general practitioners (GP-s), healthcare professions and healthcare services.

 The CLI can create data structures in PostgreSQL and complete the import of the registries.